CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * validation and translation rules helper functions exits with the propre parameter types,
 * the flag indicating if the description is in synch with the validation/translation rules.

-Example translation table.
+**Example translation table**

 Source attribute sp1 is validated by checking it is not null, and that it matches a value in the lookup table.
 This is done using the [helper functions](#helper-functions) described below.
 It is then translated into a target attribute called SPECIES_1 using the lookup table named species_lookup.
 Source attribute sp1_per is validated by checking it is not null, and that it falls between 0 and 100.
 It is then translated by simply copying the value to the target attribute SPECISE_1_PER.

 | targetAttribute | targetAttributeType | validationRules | translationRules | description | descUpToDateWithRules |
 |:----------------|:--------------------|:----------------|:-----------------|:------------|:----------------------|